-In April 2021, the average sales price of a new site-built home hit an all-time high of $437,000, according to the Census Bureau.
+In February 2022, the average sales price of a new site-built home reached $511,000, according to the Census Bureau.
 A growing number of people simply can’t afford to buy a home at this price, and this is where Clayton and the prefabricated housing industry come in.

 When it comes to affordable housing, Clayton is a seasoned veteran.
 Since 1956, our mission has been to open doors to a better life by making homeownership possible for more people.
 Today, we are one of the nation’s leading homebuilders, selling both off-site built homes – also called prefabricated homes – and traditional site-built homes.

 What does this mean for you?
 Well, if you’re looking for a truly affordable home that doesn’t compromise on quality or style, you can trust we have the experience to help make it happen.
 Let's take a deeper look at how we do it.

 Prefabricated housing includes manufactured, modular and CrossMod™ homes.
 And while these types of homes have a few differences you can read about in our guide, it’s what they have in common that makes them an affordable option for potential home buyers.
 Just how affordable?
 Well, in comparison to that $511,000 number from earlier, the Census Bureau reported the average sales price of a new manufactured home without land was $111,900 as of November 2021.
 That’s a pretty big difference, isn’t it?

 There are a few ways Clayton works to make our homes more affordable.
 First, prefabricated homes are built indoors .
 This means we can use a pretty standard construction process and don’t have any delays just because it’s pouring rain or freezing outside.
 And because we know exactly what we’re building at which home building facility, we can buy a lot of the materials we need in bulk, with less waste.